confidential-clusters/cocl-operator/docs/design/reference-values.md

 In OpenShift, updates to nodes are defined using Kubernetes resources.
 The `MachineConfig` CR can be applied to e.g. define the bootable image reference which nodes classified by some selector should use.
 Target machine configs are then referenced to in `MachineConfigPools`.
-Because such explicit updates are assumed to be intended by the cluster administrator, the Confidential Clusters operator can watch the MachineConfigPools and set the images that they reference as approved.
+Because such explicit updates are assumed to be intended by the cluster administrator, the Trusted Execution Clusters operator can watch the MachineConfigPools and set the images that they reference as approved.

 However, kubectl interaction is also supported, both for avoiding reliance on OpenShift and for manual intervention.